TU-CP18/Frontend/README.md

 1. Switch to `master` with `git checkout master`
 2. Update `master` with `git pull --rebase` (ALWAYS use `rebase` when pulling!)
 3. Create new branch from `master` with `git checkout -b cs/new-feature` (where 'cs/' is your own name/abbreviation)
-4. Work on branch and push changes
+4. Work on branch and push changes with `git push --set-upstream origin cs/new-feature` (where 'cs/' is your own name/abbreviation)
 5. Rebase master onto branch to not have merge conflicts later with `git pull origin master --rebase` (AGAIN use`--rebase`)
 6. Push branch again, this time force push to include rebased master (`git push --force`)
 7. Create a pull request from github.com